-If image 1 does show a secondary transfer from the sheet above in the stack then logically there would be a positive image on the other side of each sheet, but proving that is almost impossible.
+If image 1 is secondary transfer from the sheet above in the stack then logically there would be a positive image on the other side of each sheet, but proving that is almost impossible.
 Any sheets left unpainted would have lost the exposed positive long ago and if painted have been buried.
-I'm not about to attempt to peel a sheet of paint off to find out, not yet.
-There is another possibility: in each stack there should be at least one sheet that does not have the reverse image, i.e. the top or bottom sheet.
-But once again, without an example of a single sheet with both positive and negative images it does not prove the point.
+I'm not about to attempt to peel layers of paint off to find out, not yet.
+There is another possibility: in each stack there should be at least one sheet that does not have the reverse image, i.e. the top and/or bottom sheet.
+If the production line worked in bundles of stack numbers, either 96 or 98 depending on gauge thickness, then the schoolhouse roof might have one if any such sheets in it.
+That is not really worth looking for.
+Without an example of a single sheet with both positive and negative images on it, it does not prove the point either way.

-The contractor Samuel Cox was a well known member of this small community where reputation matters, was very keen for this schoolhouse to be a show case in gaining further work.
-His audience, many of whom had built structures on their own properties using corrugated iron, would easily have identified seconds during the build if it had been used.
+The contractor Samuel Cox ran the Post Office in town and was therefore a well known member of this small community.
+He was very keen for this schoolhouse to be a show case in gaining further work.
+This was also a government funded project.

 Proof in the longevity

-For sheets that are supposed, not by me, to be seconds they have lasted a very long time, with some years or decades still before they will need to be replaced.
+For sheets that are supposed to be seconds they have lasted a very long time, and still have some decades of use before they will need to be replaced.